 What's in the news?

-- May 18th 2013: Pensthorpe's Wild about the Wensum The pictures above show our busy stand at this family event at Pensthorpe Wildfowl Trust.
+- May 18th 2013: Pensthorpe's Wild about the Wensum The pictures below show our busy stand at this family event at Pensthorpe Wildfowl Trust.
 Several members of the UEA team helped on the stand and Catchment Sensitive Farming Officer Steve Haley (pictured left) also came along with a badge-making machine that proved a big hit!
 Steve says “I was grateful for the chance to contribute to the Wensum Alliance stand and everyone had a great day.
 The badges were very popular and they worked well at bringing people to the stand, where they then had an opportunity to do some nitrate testing and get a water pollution message from the DTC team including useful information on the work of CSF in the area.
 Partnership working in practise!”

 - MAY 2013: New Newsletters Read about the Environment Agency's improvement works on the Wensum in the latest River Wensum Restoration Scheme Newsletter [Click here].
 You can also find out about the work of the Broadland Catchment Partnership in their newsletter [Click here].